heavycrystal/odds-and-ends/README.md

 4. micro_backend.py is a Python script that calls the Spotify API regularly to save the details of the current playback and also make snapshots of playlists that refresh frequently.
 Saved to a database using SQLAlchemy [I recommend SQLite as the backing data store], needs to run constantly and app credentials will need to be manually provided.
 Requires spotipy and SQLAlchemy.

+5. gen_utf8.rs generates all possible Unicode codepoints and saves it to a file.
+It does not generate Unicode surrogates [which cannot be used in isolation].